Skip to content

 Is Tuskegee University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Tuskegee University earn a median of $49,641, roughly in line with national averages for graduates.
+Ten years out, alumni of Tuskegee University earn a median of $49,641, roughly in line with the national average for college graduates.

 $38,332